zunction/HomeworkTeX/README.md

 # Hw-in-Tex
-homework that are submitted in tex inhabit this repository
+homework that are submitted in tex inhabit this repository.
+Do not disturb!!!